 Chemicals in our Foods

 There are too many ingredients in our food that we do not know enough about.
-While traveling through Indonesia, I recently came across a bird nest flavoured product.
-The indregients actually listed Bird Nest Flavour as a component.
-What this could possibly be?
+While travelling through Indonesia, I recently came across a birds nest flavoured product.
+The ingredients actually listed Bird Nest Flavour as a component.
+What could this possibly be?
 I have no idea.
-Even when we actively read the labels of the foods we consume, we might be no where near understanding what we are putting into our bodies.
+Even when we actively read the labels of the foods we consume, we might be nowhere near understanding what we are putting into our bodies.
 Food additives, colourings and thickeners may all be listed, but where did they come from?
 What are they made of and how?
 As a patient trying to manage my own AuIm Disorder, I have enough chemicals in my system as it is.

 In high school, I learnt about drugs and chemicals in the body from our PE teacher and the lesson that stuck with me was the basic maths of drugs and chemicals, 1×1=3.
 I don’t know nearly enough about the drugs I am taking to be certain that they are compatible with the plethora of chemicals in foods today.
 Nor can I find anyone who is certain.
 Therefore, I am going to do the most logical thing.
 I am going to cut out the chemicals and I am going to do this by ‘Going Paleo’.

 If you haven’t already heard about the Paleo diet, here it is in brief.
 It is the modern day return to the diet of the Paleolithic man.
 Before modern mass farming, genetically modified foods, refined sugars and pre-packaged foods, human beings lived on a diet free from chemicals, which consisted of nuts, eggs, seeds, meats, vegetables and fruits.